-My office hours are Tuesdays 4pm-5pm or by appointment.
-To ensure that students seeking privacy can find it, students must reserve an appointment for an office hours meeting using the Calendar feature in Quercus.
-You may use office hours as an opportunity to ask questions, explore ideas and experiences related to the course material, discuss your plans for future studies in Sociology, or other course and career-related matters.
+My office hours are Tuesdays from 3-4 pm or by appointment.
+You are welcome to use office hours as an opportunity to ask questions, explore ideas and experiences related to the course material, discuss your plans for future studies in Sociology, or other course or career-related matters.
+It's a great way for us to get to know each other so I hope to see everyone in office hours at least once.

-If you wish to schedule an appointment with me, please use the appointment slots made available weekly on Quercus: Click on the "Calendar" in the menu on the left-hand side, then go to "Find Appointments" on the right-hand side.
-Each slot is 10 minutes.
-If you need more time, you can book more than one adjacent slot.
+Office hours will be held on Zoom primarily.
+In-person office hours may become an option if public health conditions allow.
+Office hours appointments can be reserved using the calendar tool in Quercus: Click on the "Calendar" in the menu on the left-hand side, then go to "Find Appointments" on the right-hand side.
+By default, appointments are 10 minutes.
+You are welcome to reserve more than one appointment if you expect to require more time.
 You can also leave a note about what you would like to talk about in the "comments" box.
-Should all the slots for a given week be taken, please email me

-(sharla.alegria@utoronto.ca) so I can open additional slots or find an alternate meeting time.
+Should all the slots for a given week be taken, please email me (sharla.alegria@utoronto.ca) to inquire about an alternative meeting time.
 Please include details about the nature of your meeting request and a list of dates/times when you are available in your message.